Developer: Metro Corporation Publisher: Banpresto Release: 09/15/95 Genre: Action

 In Closing

-While I am slightly disappointed with Super Tekkyu Fight it is still a solid game.
+While I am slightly disappointed with Super Tekkyu Fight although it is still a solid game.
 My disappointment is more because it had the potential to be great rather than simply good.
 This is an interesting spin on the Bomberman formula that could have used just a little more work.